Cyphrme/Coze/docs/proposals/base64.md

 1. Use an identifier for base64 encoding.  "_64"

 ## Future considerations
 Perhaps base 85, basE91, or another efficient encoding can be supported, especially since JSON itself is not URI safe.

+Since we want to support more efficient encodings than base64, supporting multiple encodings, (Hex and base64) appears to be a logical first step.

+## Why not deprecate Hex?
+1. Hex is human readable.
+ A. Small alphabet.
+ B. No doppelgängers (O0I1l)
+2. Hex is phonetic
+	A. Many people know how to pronounce Hex.
+	B. "-" and "_" is difficult for some people to pronounce.
+3. We want to support even more efficient encodings in the future.

 ## Appendix